daine/digital-canada-ca-website/content/en/blog/posts/inclusive-workplace-language:-being-more-thoughtful-about-the-words-we-use.md

 Making these changes can be relatively straightforward, no matter how long you’ve been using the previous terms.
 I stopped writing (and saying) “guys” pretty quickly with help of those friendly and automated prompts from Slackbot.

-In an effort to be more mindful, here’s a list of [common workplace words](https://digital.canada.ca/inclusive-language-lexicon/) that we’re trying to take out of our vocabulary at CDS.

 ## Progress over perfection

 We don’t expect immediate perfection.
 Just last month I accidentally used “whitelist” and am grateful that a colleague corrected me.
 If we choose progress over perfection, we and our organizations can be more inclusive.